jonathanong/osx-webdev-setup/README.md

 ## Environment Profile

-The new default shell in macOS is zsh.
+The new default shell in macOS is `zsh`.
 Create and update your profile at `~/.zshrc`.

 ## XCode Command Line Tools